QuentinRa/blog.quentinra.dev/special/cesim/index.md

 ## Report (feedback)

-Here some feedback about the report
+Here is some feedback about the report

 * identify your competitors
 * always compare yourself with your competitors